jeyu54217/Notes/README.md

 Rephrase these sentences to emulate casual British English " "
 ```
 ```
-Provide a summary and a detailed list of all the facts and perspectives presented in the following article " "
+Make Date and Title as the Title, Provide a summary and a detailed list of all the facts and perspectives presented in the following article [ ]
 ```